ungureancatalina/UBB--FMI/AN_2/SEM_2/MPP/README.md

      --module-path /path/to/javafx/lib --add-modules javafx.controls,javafx.fxml
      ```

-3. Run `Main.java` to launch the application.
+3. Run `Main.java`/ to launch the application.
-4. This is how the app looks like:
+4. This is how the app looks like (for example in Java):